 Apple TV ($150-200)

-Not to be confused with the mythical stories of the actual television that Apple has been rumored to release, the Apple TV set-top box is a streaming device that competes head-to-head with Roku devices (see below), Amazon’s Fire TV, and others for top honors.
-Boasting a wide selection of apps, an intuitive new touch remote, and access to Apple’s ‘walled-garden’, iTunes, the box is a great choice for those entrenched in the Apple ecosystem.
+Not to be confused with the mythical stories of the actual television that Apple has been rumored to release, the Apple TV set-top box is a streaming device that competes head-to-head with Roku devices (see below), Amazon’s Fire TV, and others streamers.
+Boasting a wide selection of apps, an intuitive touch remote, and access to Apple’s “walled-garden,” iTunes, the Apple TV is a great choice for those entrenched in the Apple ecosystem.

-But what makes it great for our purposes is Airplay.
-The proprietary system is a brilliantly simple way to send video, audio, and pretty much any other content wirelessly from your iOS device to any display with an HDMI input.
-And that’s really just the start.
+What makes it great for our purposes is Airplay.
+The proprietary system is a brilliantly simple way to mirror video, audio, and pretty much any other content wirelessly from your iOS device to any display with an HDMI input, done by swiping up from the bottom of the screen and clicking the Airplay symbol in the quick menu (which looks like a square with a triangle through it).
+And Airplay mirroring is really just the start.
 Savvy users can find all kinds of interesting ways to use the box as a media or smart home hub.
 Even if an iPhone is your only piece of Cupertino currency, the Apple TV makes a lot of sense as the mirroring device of choice.

 Read our Apple TV hands-on review

 Roku’s growing selection of streaming devices are perennial favorites among reviewers and consumers alike.
-What really makes Roku fly is its ridiculous selection of apps, which now numbers over 1,000, and the new Roku 4 also allows for streaming 4K content — something Apple TV can’t do.
-Better yet, while the Roku family was long bereft of any real native mirroring, the company has updated its devices, allowing for its Roku 4, Roku 3, and Roku Streaming Stick (HDMI) to offer straight-up screen mirroring for Android and Windows devices.
+What really makes Roku fly is its ridiculous selection of apps, which numbers well over 1,000, and the latest models also support 4K content — something the Apple TV can’t do.
+Better yet, while the Roku family was long bereft of any real native mirroring, the company has updated its devices, allowing for its newer models, including the Roku 4, Roku 3, and Roku Streaming Stick (HDMI) to offer straight-up screen mirroring for Android and Windows devices.

 Now iOS users can also sling their favorite content to the Roku with a few popular apps including and Twonky Beam, and AllCast (our preferred method).The latter takes some time to setup: The platform requires you download the AllCast app to both your streaming device, as well as your phone.
 You’ll then need to update the app on your phone to the $5 version (otherwise you’ll be limited to a few minutes of video playback.)
 However, once done, AllCast is the bees knees for iOS mirroring to devices other than Apple TV.